- Activity Level: moderate

 The Vizsla makes a great family dog.
-They are mild mannered and great with children and other dogs.
+They are mild-mannered and great with children and other dogs.
 Early socialization with children is recommended so the Vizsla does not overwhelm smaller/younger children with their energy.
-Also, a key to good behavior in this breed is gentle but firm training, as they are a very intelligent and sensitive breed.
+Also, a key to good behavior in this breed is gentle but firm training, as they are a very intelligent and sensitive dog breed.

 The Vizsla will adapt to a lot of things, but living in an apartment is not one of them.
-This breed needs room to move and exercise.
+This dog breed needs room to move and exercise.
 They can handle some alone time, but prefer a lot of human interaction.
-They are sensitive dogs, so if you will have a life full of visitors coming and going to your home, make sure your Vizsla is used to that early in the game.
+They are sensitive dogs, so if you will have a life full of visitors coming and going to your home, make sure your Vizsla is used to that early on.

-This breed can be a good fit for novice dog owners because of their sweet and gentle personalities.
-The Vizsla will react great to positive and rewarding training, which should go well because of their intelligence.
+This dog breed can be a good fit for novice dog owners because of their sweet and gentle personalities.
+The Vizsla will react great to positive and rewarding training, which should go well when paired with their intelligence.

-The Vizsla is a generally healthy breed.
-Some of the potential health issues that you may see with this breed are the skin condition known as Sebaceous adenitis, which is an inflammatory skin issue.
-The Vizsla Dog breed is also at risk for epilepsy.
+The Vizsla is a generally healthy dog breed.
+Some of the potential health issues that you may see with this breed include the skin condition known as Sebaceous Adenitis, which is an inflammatory skin issue.
+This dog breed is also at risk for epilepsy.
 Genetic testing of the parents can help reduce the risk of these illnesses appearing in future generations.

-heavy grooming is not a worry with this breed.
+Heavy grooming is not a worry with this dog breed.
 They will require weekly brushing, but do not carry a strong “dog” odor.
-The smooth coat will benefit from being wiped with a dame cloth as well.
+The smooth coat will benefit from being wiped with a damp cloth as well.

-Pure energy, that is the Vizsla.
+Pure energy – that is the Vizsla.
 These sporting dogs require an active lifestyle and will not be okay with being a couch potato.
-Keep in mind that an under-exercised Vizsla can become misbehaved, destructive, and downright disobedient.
+Keep in mind that an under-exercised dog can become misbehaved, destructive, and downright disobedient.

 The Vizsla should weigh between 40 and 65 pounds and be between 21 and 25 inches tall.